The Benefits of a Cloud-Based LIMS Over On-Prem

 Managing an on-prem LIMS means you are fully responsible for disaster recovery and data retrieval measures.
 For labs trying to meet certain compliance standards, this can be an incredible burden on maintaining and testing your infrastructure.

-This makes compliance a breeze as your lab can spend more time on getting things down and less time maintaining your systems and worrying about a worst-case scenario.
+This makes compliance a breeze as your lab can spend more time on getting things done and less time maintaining your systems and worrying about a worst-case scenario.

 Improved data security